f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/gcp/automation-demo-guide.rst

 **STEP 4:** Commit and push your build branch to your forked repo

-- Build will run and can be monitored in the GitHub Actions tab and TF Cloud console.
-If it's failed because of intermittent issue, rerun the work-flow again.
+- Build will run and can be monitored in the GitHub Actions tab and TF Cloud console. ``If CICD failed because of intermittent timing issue, rerun the work-flow again.``

 .. image:: assets/workflow-output.JPG